EricDeiman/titania/ideas.md

     [] the ir generator doesn't look at #TakeReference [x] the ir generator doesn't look at #ArithmaticIf [x] array decls should have a size component
+    [] get the absolute address of variables and constants rather than offset from ARP []  look up variables and constants in outer scopes